CNugteren/CLBlast/README.md

     cmake -DTESTS=ON ..

+To build these tests, another BLAS library is needed to serve as a reference.
+This can be either:

+* The OpenCL BLAS library [clBLAS](http://github.com/clMathLibraries/clBLAS) (maintained by AMD)
+* A regular CPU Netlib BLAS library, e.g.:
+  - OpenBLAS
+  - BLIS
+  - Accelerate

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 Note that CLBlast is tested for correctness against [clBLAS](http://github.com/clMathLibraries/clBLAS) and/or a regular CPU BLAS library.
 If both are installed on your system, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.
+All tests have a `-verbose` option to enable additional diagnostic output.
+They also have a `-full_test` option to increase coverage further.

+All tests can be run directly together in one go through the `make alltests` target or using CTest (`make test` or `ctest`).
+In the latter case the output is less verbose.
+Both cases allow you to set the default device and platform to non-zero by setting the `DEFAULT_DEVICE` and `DEFAULT_PLATFORM` environmental variables before running CMake.

 Compiling the performance tests/clients (optional)
 -------------

-To test the performance of CLBlast and compare optionally against clBLAS or a CPU BLAS library, compile with the clients enabled by specifying `-DCLIENTS=ON`, for example as follows:
+To test the performance of CLBlast and compare optionally against [clBLAS](http://github.com/clMathLibraries/clBLAS) or a CPU BLAS library (see above for requirements), compile with the clients enabled by specifying `-DCLIENTS=ON`, for example as follows:

     cmake -DCLIENTS=ON ..